When are you reopening?

 Vera is your dream come true: a music and arts venue with a mission to foster a participatory creative culture through popular music concerts, arts programs, experiential learning and volunteer opportunities for all ages, especially young people.

-In 2007, Vera moved into a hot new venue at the Seattle Center with more room for shows, gallery shows, silkscreening, audio training, and other classes.
+In 2007, Vera moved into a hot new (now new-ish) venue at the Seattle Center with more room for shows, gallery shows, silkscreening, audio training, and other classes.
 You can find out about our different classes by visiting the Classes page.

 Vera books concerts of all kinds, holds classes throughout the week, hosts the Ver(a)rt gallery, runs a community silkscreen program, and trains Seattle’s future sound engineers.
 All this is done through the hard work of volunteers (mostly ages 12-24, but open to anyone regardless of age), members, and our board of directors, who guide a minimal yet diligent staff.
-Vera consistently maintains our mission to provide a smoke-and alcohol-free venue.
+Vera consistently maintains our mission to provide a drug-and alcohol-free venue.

 How can I be part of Vera?